Luis Jiménez (first baseman): Hokkaido Nippon-Ham Fighters

 Jiménez signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball for the 2009 season.
 He became a free agent after the season.

 Seattle Mariners

-He was signed minor league contract with the Seattle Mariners in before 2011 Season.
-He was called up in September 2012, Jiménez hit no home runs and batted in no runs, with a .059 batting average.
+On January 4, 2012, Jiménez signed a minor league contract with the Seattle Mariners organization.
+On September 4, the Mariners selected Jiménez's contract, adding him to their active roster.
+In seven appearances for Seattle, he went 1-for-17 (.059) with no home runs, no RBI, and one walk.
+On October 25, Jiménez was removed from the 40-man roster and sent outright to the Triple-A Tacoma Rainiers.

 Toronto Blue Jays

 On December 11, 2012, the Toronto Blue Jays announced that Jiménez had been signed to a minor league contract with an invitation to major league spring training.
 Jiménez started the 2013 season with the Triple-A Buffalo Bisons.
 He was named International League 'Batter of the Week' for April 15 to 21.
-His week included 8 RBIs in one game.
+His week included eight RBI in one game.

 Lotte Giants

 Jiménez signed with the Lotte Giants of the KBO League for the 2014 season.
 He became a free agent following the season.